-(\$ in millions) Rigid Pacl kaging Engineered Materials Flexible Packaging Adjusted EBITDA for the 12 months ended June 30, 2012 \$176 576 Operating Income for the 12 months ended June 30, 2012 \$25.
-3 (\$46) (\$96) Product Examples Foodservice ItemsHousewaresContainers Overcaps Closures Bottles Prescription Vials Tubes Tapes CPG FIBC Food Wrap Shrink Films Trash Bags Stretch Films Personal Care Films Barrier/Sealant Films Medical Films Printed Films Coated and Laminated Packaging
+(\$ in millions) Adjusted EBITDA for the 12 months ended March 31, 2012

+Rigid Packaging 8529

+Operating Income for the 12 months ended March 31, 2012

+Product Examples

+- Foodservice Items

+- Housewares - Containers

+- Overcaps

+- Closures

+- Bottles

+- Prescription

+- Vials

+Tapes

+CPG

+FIBC

+Food Wrap

+Trash Bags

+Shrink Films

+- Personal Care

+- Films

+- Barrier/

+- Sealant Films Medical

+- Films

+- Printed Films

+- Coated and Laminated Packaging

-Rigid Packaging (68% of Adjusted EBITDA for 12 months ended June 30, 2012)
+Rigid Packaging (69% of Adjusted EBITDA for 12 months ended March 31, 2012)

 Our Rigid Packaging business primarily consists of containers, foodservice items, housewares, closures, overcaps, bottles, prescription vials, and tubes.
 The largest end uses for these products are consumer-oriented end markets such as food and beverage, retail mass marketers, healthcare, personal care and household chemical.
-We believe that we offer the broadest line of rigid packaging products among industry participants and that we maintained the #1 or #2 market positions in markets representing approximately 78% of the Rigid Packaging business net sales for the 12 months ended June 30, 2012.
+We believe that we offer the broadest line of rigid packaging products among industry participants and that we maintained the #1 or #2 market positions in markets representing approximately 80% of the Rigid Packaging business net sales for the 12 months ended March 31, 2012.
 Many of our products are manufactured from proprietary molds that we develop and own, which we believe would result in significant costs to our customers to switch to a different supplier.
 In addition to a complete product line, we have sophisticated decorating capabilities and in-house graphic arts and tooling departments, which allow us to integrate ourselves into, and, we believe, add significant value to, our customers' packaging design processes.
-For the 12 months ended June 30, 2012, our Rigid Packaging business had pro forma net sales and Adjusted EBITDA of \$2.7 billion and \$532 million, respectively.
+For the 12 months ended March 31, 2012, our Rigid Packaging business had pro forma net sales and Adjusted EBITDA of \$2.8 billion and \$529 million, respectively.

-Engineered Materials (22% of Adjusted EBITDA for 12 months ended June 30, 2012)
+Engineered Materials (21% of Adjusted EBITDA for 12 months ended March 31, 2012)

 Our Engineered Materials business primarily consists of pipeline corrosion protection solutions, specialty tapes and adhesives, polyethylene-based film products, and can liners served to a variety of end markets including oil, water and gas infrastructure, industrial and consumer-oriented end markets.
-We believe that we offer one of the broadest product lines among industry participants and that we maintained the #1 or #2 market position in markets representing approximately 65% of Engineered Products net sales for the 12 months ended June 30, 2012.
-For the 12 months ended June 30, 2012, our Engineered Materials business had net sales and Adjusted EBITDA of \$1.4 billion and \$176 million, respectively.
+We believe that we offer one of the broadest product lines among industry participants and that we maintained the #1 or #2 market position in markets representing approximately 65% of Engineered Products net sales for the 12 months ended March 31, 2012.
+For the 12 months ended March 31, 2012, our Engineered Materials business had net sales and Adjusted EBITDA of \$1.4 billion and \$166 million, respectively.

-Flexible Packaging (10% of Adjusted EBITDA for 12 months ended June 30, 2012)
+Flexible Packaging (10% of Adjusted EBITDA for 12 months ended March 31, 2012)

 Our Flexible Packaging business consists of high barrier, multilayer film products as well as finished flexible packages such as printed bags and pouches.
 The largest end uses for our flexible products are consumer-oriented end markets such as food and beverage, medical and personal care.
-We believe that we offer one of the broadest product lines among industry participants and that we maintained the #1 or #2 market position in markets representing approximately 89% of Flexible Packaging business net sales for the 12 months ended June 30, 2012.
-For the 12 months ended June 30, 2012, our Flexible Packaging segment had net sales and Adjusted EBITDA of \$747 million and \$76 million, respectively.
+We believe that we offer one of the broadest product lines among industry participants and that we maintained the #1 or #2 market position in markets representing approximately 90% of Flexible Packaging business net sales for the 12 months ended March 31, 2012.
+For the 12 months ended March 31, 2012, our Flexible Packaging segment had net sales and Adjusted EBITDA of \$756 million and \$75 million, respectively.